 Lunch options included asparagus guacamole, goat cheese toasts, cheese tots, and charcuterie skewers.

-Don’t forget to grab a cherry blossom-flavored dark chocolate on your way out.
-These sweet treats, available at the front desk, were from local chocolatier River-Sea Chocolates.
+I grabbed a cherry-blossom-flavored dark chocolate from the front desk on my way out.
+These sweet treats were from local chocolatier River-Sea Chocolates.

-There were tons of beverage options at the Capital One Lounge at IAD.
-Next to the coffee bar in the lobby, you’d find La Colombe draft latte and cold brew on tap.
+There were tons of beverages at the Capital One Lounge at IAD.
+I found La Colombe draft latte and cold brew on tap by the coffee bar.

-You would find even more drink options once you headed to the back of the lounge.
-There were 4 sodas on tap — cola, zero sugar cola, pineapple cream soda, and agave vanilla cream soda.
+The back of the lounge had even more drink options.
+There were 4 sodas on tap: cola, zero-sugar cola, pineapple cream soda, and agave vanilla cream soda.

-The Captial One Lounge bar offered a curated menu of beverages, including cocktails, local craft beer, mocktails, and wines.
-There were also specialty bottles of Champagne, bourbon, and tequila available for an extra charge.
+The Capital One Lounge bar offered a curated drinks menu, including cocktails, local craft beer, mocktails, and wines.
+Sparkling wine, bourbon, and tequila cost extra.

-Will Patton, the lounge’s beverage director, also designed the beverage programs for Jont and Bresca.
-Bresca is a D.C.
-Michelin-starred restaurant that has been nominated for “Cocktail Program of the Year” and has received recognition from Wine Spectator magazine.
+The lounge’s beverage director, Will Patton, also designed the beverage programs for Jônt DC and Bresca.
+Bresca is a Washington, D.C., Michelin-starred restaurant that’s won awards for its drinks.

 There was a selection of cocktails, wines, and beers available on tap at the bar:

 One of the things that really made the Capital One Lounge stand out was its selection of alcohol-free cocktails.
-With more and more people decreasing their alcohol consumption in recent years, zero-proof cocktails have become a welcome trend for anyone looking for a fun but alcohol-free drink.
+With more and more people decreasing their alcohol consumption in recent years, zero-proof cocktails have become a welcome trend.

-There were 3 no-ABV beverages offered on the lounge’s cocktail menu:
+There were 3 nonalcoholic beverages offered on the cocktail menu during my visit:

-The Capital One Lounge at IAD doesn’t have the bells and whistles you may find in other airport lounges.
+The Capital One Lounge at IAD didn’t have the bells and whistles I’ve found in many other airport lounges.
 There were no workout rooms, showers, or sleeping pods.
 However, this lounge offered some nice amenities to enjoy while waiting for your flight.

 These spaces each had a long desk and 3 chairs.
-While they were still open to the walkway, they offered more privacy than any other public spaces in the lounge.
+Though open to the walkway, they offered more privacy than any other public spaces in the lounge.

 There were 4 individual restrooms.
 Each was large and stocked with hand soap, lotion, and tissues.

-Parents traveling with small children could check out the private parent’s room.
-This room had a comfortable chair and a changing area.
+The private nursing room had a comfortable chair and a changing area.

 Travelers will find unique contemporary artworks by Washington, D.C.-area artists displayed throughout the lounge.

 One of the highlights of the Capital One Lounge at IAD was the staff.
-Everyone I talked to was friendly, helpful, and eager to show off the lounge and its amenities.
-A few staff members told me how happy they were that the location was finally open and what a great place it was to work.
+Every staff member I talked to was friendly, helpful, and eager to show off the lounge and its amenities.
+A few even told me how happy they were that the location was finally open and what a great place it was to work.

 The Capital One Lounge at Washington Dulles International Airport (IAD) is finally open in the main terminal just past TSA PreCheck.
-This new lounge is especially convenient for travelers who want to drop in to pick up a coffee or some snacks to take on their flight.
+It’s especially convenient for travelers who want to pop in to pick up a coffee or some snacks to take on their flight.

 For travelers with a long layover, the Capital One Lounge offers plenty of comfortable seating, delicious small plates, a full bar, and a coffee bar.
-Semi-private workspaces and a parent’s room make this lounge great for business travelers and families.
+Semiprivate workspaces and a nursing room make this lounge great for business travelers and families.